TrioTech-Malay-Jain/CCD-AI/update_chroma_azure.md

   ```
 - Valid `.env` file in your local project root with updated Google API keys
 - Access to your Azure Container Registry (ACR): `ccdchatbotacr`
-- Your Azure App Service is configured: `ccd-ai-chatbot`
+- Your Azure App Service is configured: `ttrag-system`

 ---